peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>key</i>: An arbitrary string.
 If this is a CBOR map, this parameter is converted to a CBOR object serving as the key to the map or index to the array, and can be null.
 If this is a CBOR array, defaultValue is returned.

- * <i>defaultValue</i>: A value to return if an item with the given key doesn't exist, or if the CBOR object is an array.
+ * <i>defaultValue</i>: A value to return if an item with the specified key doesn't exist, or if the CBOR object is an array.

 <b>Return Value:</b>

 The CBOR object referred to by index or key in this array or map.
-If this is a CBOR map, returns  `null`  (not  `CBORObject.Null`  ) if an item with the given key doesn't exist.
+If this is a CBOR map, returns  `null`  (not  `CBORObject.Null`  ) if an item with the specified key doesn't exist.

 <a id="HasMostInnerTag_int"></a>
 ### HasMostInnerTag